This post is also available in: Dutch

-If you don’t want to use public transport, and are thinking to get a car with a driver, it might actually be cheaper to use taxis.
+If you don’t want to use public transport and are thinking to get a car with a driver in Seoul, it might actually be cheaper to use taxis.
 Be aware that taxis are required to have a meter and use it.
 The fares are determined by distance and time.
 Many taxis accept payment via your T-Money Card and credit card, or of course cash.
 Taxis are a lot more expensive than public transport, but it is definitely a comfortable, safe and clean way to get around Seoul.

 Gyeongbokgung Palace is Korea’s most famous royal palace, and it was definitely high on our list.
 The location of the temple is very convenient and easily accessible with public transport.
 It takes quite a while to explore as it is really enormous, so give yourself some time.

 It is possible to go explore by yourself, but English tours are offered multiple times a day to learn more about Korean architecture and traditions.

 Entrance fee: Adult 3000 KRW, Kids 1500 KRW